boxbeam/RedLib/README.md

         <scope>provided</scope>
 </dependency>
 ```
 Replace `Tag` with a release tag for RedLib.
-Example: `4.3.6`.
+Example: `6.0`.
 You can also use `master` as the tag to get the latest version, though you will have to clear your maven caches in order to update it.

+To shade RedLib, change the scope from `provided` to `compile`.

 ## Build locally: